Fare: American Traditional

 Price: Expensive

-"1/2 Star" = poor to Four Stars = Best in Class
+Note: Four-star Rating System from no stars = poor to Four stars = Best in Class

-Not Recommended For: Diners who prefer upscale, trendy ambiance with more complex or eclectic food preparations.
+Diners who may prefer upscale, trendy ambiance with more complex or eclectic food preparations.

 Located next to the Olde Mill Inn, this is fine dining in a historic, picturesque setting.
 Separated by a parking lot and a wooden bridge to the Olde Mill Inn, this historic building dates back to the 18th century and was used as storage for the Continental Army in the winter of 1779.